joelbeckham/joelbeckham.com/content/post/2012-02-25-ckeditor-for-wordpress-using-https-when-its-not-suppose-to.md

         </div>

         <p>
           This fixed the problem.
-I don&#8217;t know enough about PHP to know if some environments set $_SERVER['HTTPS'] to true/false which would allow the original code to work, or if this is a bug in all environments.
+I don't know enough about PHP to know if some environments set $_SERVER['HTTPS'] to true/false which would allow the original code to work, or if this is a bug in all environments.
         </p>